Biomarkers of Injury Mechanisms in Critically Ill Patients

-Hilary Faust, MD, MTR, is a critical care physician who conducts research on acute organ dysfunction syndromes in critically ill patients to discover biomarkers of injury mechanisms and biological subphenotypes.
+Hilary Faust, MD, MTR, is a critical care physician who conducts research on acute organ dysfunction syndromes, particularly acute respiratory distress syndrome (ARDS), in critically ill patients.
+Her goal is to identify injury mechanisms and biological subphenotypes that can be used to develop biomarkers and novel therapies.
 She is also the principal investigator for the University of Wisconsin Sepsis Biobank.

 Identifying Subphenotypes of Acute Illnesses to Facilitate Precision Medicine